Avon Tide Chart, Tide Times & Tide Schedule

 What time is high tide today?

-The chart above shows today high and low tide times based on NOAA prediction for station 8654467.
+The chart above shows today’s high and low tide times based on live NOAA predictions for station 8654400 (Cape Hatteras (ocean)).
 The current time is marked with a red line; the next high is labeled in the summary below the chart.

 How much does the tide rise and fall here?

-The mean tide range at this location is about ~1.7 ft.
+The mean tide range at this location is about ~0.5 ft (sound-side gauge — ocean surf ~3 ft).
 Spring tides (around the new and full moon) produce the largest swings; neap tides (first and last quarter moon) are smaller.
 A strong nor-easter can add 2 to 5 feet of storm surge on top of the predictions.

 Is the tide here semi-diurnal or diurnal?